-Mutual fund investments can help you grow your net worth and ease financial anxiety as long as you invest at the right time and in the right mutual funds online.
+Mutual fund investments can help you grow your net worth and ease financial anxiety if you invest online at the right time and in the right mutual funds.
 These decisions can be made based on your risk tolerance and future goals.
-For investors who like to keep low to moderate risk on their investment portfolio in return for stable, moderate optimal rewards, debt funds can be the ideal choice.
+Debt funds can be ideal for investors who like to keep low to moderate risk on their investment portfolio in return for stable, reasonable optimal rewards.

 If you wish to invest in debt funds, here are some things that can help you pick suitable options for your portfolio:

 1. Look at the risk:

 While debt funds are the less risky of the lot, they are not entirely free from risk.
 Two types of risks are involved with investing in debt funds – credit risk and interest risk.
 Credit risk is associated with the credit score of the company.
 Like the CILBIL score, companies also have a credit score known as the CRISIL or ICRA score.
 CRISIL and ICRA are agencies that rate companies.
 For example, AAA is the highest, followed by AA and D. To ensure low credit risk; you should look for debt funds with the highest ratings.

 On the other hand, interest risk refers to the trouble caused by changing interest rates of debt funds as per the market.
 Remember that while debt funds are less volatile, they are still investment instruments, and all investment instruments carry some amount of risk.